 Sufficient protein intake is also critical for fueling metabolism and maintaining lean muscle mass.
-Some of the best sources include lean meats, fish and seafood, poultry, fat-free dairy products and/or whole soy foods.
+Some of the best sources include lean meats, fish and seafood, poultry, low-fat dairy products and/or whole soy foods.

 Finally, for belly fat prevention and overall weight management, it’s important for women to constantly burn more calories than what’s consumed day-to-day.
-Make it a practice to regularly monitor your calorie consumption and expenditures to avoid unwanted weight gain.
+Although structured calorie-counting isn’t a necessity, it’s important to regularly monitor your nutrient consumption and calorie expenditures to avoid unwanted weight gain.

 This is especially important if you naturally gain weight easily or are genetically predisposed to having an apple-shape.